lumagateinc/MovoSuite/docs/README.md

 ### Requests<!-- omit in toc -->

 The Requests area in MovoSuite configuration allows you to view submitted requests and their details, as well as initiate reprocessing of a request in the event one appears stalled.
-To view details, click the round **i** button on a request.
-To reprocess the request, click the circular arrow on the request.
+To view details, click the **info** button on a request.
+To reprocess the request, click the **circular arrow** on the request.

 ![001](images/cfg_req_all.png)